-WBN caught up with respected trainer Abel Sanchez this week in order to get the latest on former middleweight king Gennady Golovkin.
+WBN caught up with respected trainer Abel Sanchez this week to get the latest on former middleweight king Gennady Golovkin.

-As several reports pull Golovkin in different directions, the Kazakh puncher has a plethora of options open to him.
+As several reports pull Golovkin in different directions, the Kazakh puncher has many options open to him.

 The removal of HBO from boxing after 45 years.
-Coupled with a defeat to Canelo Alvarez have made Golovkin’s immediate future unclear.
+Coupled with a defeat to Canelo, Alvarez has made Golovkin’s immediate future unclear.